isomerpages/moe-acspri/_our-programmes/Mother Tongue Languages/Chinese Language.md

 the P1 and P2 Fun Days.&nbsp;</p>
 <p>After the activities, representatives from the various levels, including
-Malay and Tamil students put up a concert for the school during assembly to show case what they have learnt during the MTL Fortnight.</p>
+Malay and Tamil students put up a concert for the school during assembly to showcase what they have learnt during the MTL Fortnight.</p>
 <h5><strong>Primary 4 - Primary 6</strong></h5>
 <h5><strong>Conversational Chinese/ Malay Programme</strong></h5>
 <p>This programme aims to equip students with a foundational grasp in the